croct-tech/plug-next/README.md

 ### Identifying users

+By default, all users are considered anonymous.
+However, if your application has logged-in areas, you may want to link the Croct user profile with your application's user ID.
+This allows you to personalize the user experience consistently across devices and sessions.

-The SDK provides two ways to identify users that you can choose depending on how you manage user sessions in your application.
+The SDK offers two options for identifying users, which you can choose depending on how you manage user sessions in your application.

 #### Automatic identification